Monday, 29 June 2009

 We went up to the

-a cycling mecca with so much cycling history to it there is a museum dedicated to cycling at the top.
 A rare picture of me!
 Us ready to go and do some damage on the decent.
 The Col d'Izoard is a very pretty place, almost lunar in appearance with it's huge scree slopes.
 Euan can be spotted in the bottom left of the below picture to give perspective.

 We were about to set off , but Euan decided he wanted some pictures for next years catalogue so we had to wait till he looked suitably "fabulous".